queengooborg/OpenTag3D/README.md

 ![Current OpenTag Version (see `_config.yml` for the current version)](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fraw.githubusercontent.com%2Fqueengooborg%2FOpenTag3D%2Frefs%2Fheads%2Fmain%2F_data%2Fspec.json&query=%24.version&style=for-the-badge&label=OpenTag%20Version)

-RFID is becoming more prevalent, with each company launching their own RFID system that is incompatible with the rest.
-OpenTag3D strives to be a standard that allows RFID tags to work across all brands.
+RFID tags for 3D printer filament is becoming more prevalent, with every printer manufacturer trying to launch their own RFID standard, both closed and open source.
+With the ever-growing list of conflicting standards, the 3D printing industry needs a centralized standard that is not controlled by any single company, more than ever.
+OpenTag3D strives to be that standard as a community-driven specification.

-OpenTag3D defines a standard for the following:
+OpenTag3D defines standards for the following:

 - **Hardware** - The specific underlying RFID technology
 - **Mechanical Requirements** - Positioning of tag on the spool